How Speaking Multiple Languages Slows Aging

 How did scientists find this out?

 An international team of researchers examined data from 86,149 individuals aged 51 to 90 across 27 European countries.
-They discovered that people who speak only one language are nearly twice as likely to experience accelerated aging, while polyglots face this issue half as often.
+They discovered that people who speak only one language are nearly twice as likely to experience accelerated aging, while polyglots face that risk about half as often.

 But why does knowing multiple languages help people feel and act younger?
-The team believes it relates to the robust support that polyglots provide for their own neurological flexibility.
-By knowing languages, individuals slow down both cognitive and physical degradation.
+The team believes multilingualism strengthens cognitive flexibility.
+Speaking multiple languages helps slow both cognitive and physical decline.

-Like other well-known lifestyle factors that promote health in (such as social connections and regular physical activity), being multilingual is an effective way to keep the brain sharp and maintain vitality for many years.
+Like other well-known lifestyle factors that promote health, such as social connections and regular physical activity, being multilingual is an effective way to keep the brain sharp and maintain vitality for many years.

-The team noted that individuals from cultures historically or geographically inclined to learn multiple languages tend to eat healthier and lead more active social lives in their later years.
+Researchers found that people from cultures historically or geographically inclined to learn multiple languages tend to eat healthier and have more active social lives in later years.
 In contrast, their monolingual peers are less socially active, as reported by IFLScience.

 two women communicating

-Researchers also found that the protective effect of language proficiency remained significant even when considering factors such as age, physical health, environment, and socio-political conditions.
+Researchers also found that the protective effect of multilingualism remained significant even when controlling for factors such as age, physical health, environment, and socio-political conditions.

 The English-speaking world of monolinguals

-So, the team brought good news for much of the world, as between 50 to 70 percent of the global population speaks more than one language.
-Meanwhile, the study’s findings likely leave the English-speaking world on the sidelines, where most people communicate in just one language.
+That’s good news for much of the world: between 50 and 70 percent of the global population speaks more than one language.
+But the study’s findings likely leave the English-speaking world on the sidelines, where most people communicate in just one language.

-However, countries with predominantly English-speaking populations, including the U.S., the U.K., Canada, Australia, New Zealand, and Ireland, like the rest of the world, are facing a demographic time bomb of slow motion.
-This refers to the rapid aging of the global population.
-Therefore, for residents of these countries, learning other languages is now more important than ever.
+Still, countries with predominantly English-speaking populations — including the U.S., the U.K., Canada, Australia, New Zealand, and Ireland — face a slow-motion demographic time bomb: rapidly aging populations.
+So, for residents of these countries, learning other languages may matter more than ever.

 woman's face, brain activity